gpuweb/cts/docs/fp_primer.md

 chooses the thing with the least accuracy.

-This means that the above rules about infinities combine to say that any time an out of bounds value is seen, any value is acceptable afterwards.
+This means that the above rules about infinities combine to say that any time an out of bounds value is seen, any finite value is acceptable afterwards.

 This is because the out of bounds value may be converted to an infinity and then an undefined value can be used instead of the infinity.